igwed93/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 1-memcpy.c is a function that copies memory area 2-strchr locates a character in a string
 3-strspn.c is a function that gets the length of a prefix substring.
+4-strpbrk is a function that searches a string for any of a set of bytes